 Note that fluorescent lights can increase water temperature, so keep this in mind when shopping for lighting.
 A lot of hobbyists prefer to use LED lights simply because they illuminate the beautiful colors of their cichlids more brightly.

-Many African cichlids love to dig around in their substrate in search of tasty things to nibble on.
+Many African cichlids love to dig around in their substrate in search of food; peacock cichlids most of all.
 Choose a substrate that allows them to do this.
-Sand, crushed coral and small pebbles are all ideal flooring materials for an African cichlid habitat.
+Sand, crushed coral, and small pebbles are all ideal flooring materials for an African cichlid habitat.

 Rocks, Plants, and Other Décor Items

-African cichlids, especially Mbunas, need plenty of rocks in their tank.
+African cichlids live in areas that are full of rocks and boulders.
 Cichlids are happier and healthier when they have secret areas to explore and hide behind.
+Rocks also leach minerals into the water, keeping the pH high for your freshwater fish.

 You can use rocks, plants, or pre-made tank furniture to create this in your aquarium.
 In a community tank, these hiding places are absolutely necessary to help prevent fighting over dominance and territory.